Dean2k/PackageScanner/README.md

 This system isn't bullet proof but is better than nothing, however if you want you can go full paranoid mode and remove every .CS & .DLL file which will remove any possibility of the file containing a logger.

+Make sure to move this out straight away or it will be deleted on the next scan

 ## Acknowledgements